 Fireworks can be a lot of fun and great for celebration; however gunpowder, like many other new technologies, was adapted for military uses pretty rapidly.

-There are records that suggest the first use of gunpowder against a military enemy was as early as 904 AD, when the forces of the Chinese Song Dynasty employed it against the Mongols.
+There are records that suggest the first use of gunpowder against an enemy was as early as 904 AD, when the forces of the Chinese Song Dynasty employed it against the Mongols.

 It was put to use in “flying fire”, which was an arrow with a small tube of burning gunpowder attached.
-The gunpowder caused the arrows to speed toward their enemies like little rockets, which is no great surprise.
+The gunpowder caused the arrows to fly like little rockets, which is no great surprise.
 It was also employed in flamethrowers, primitive hand grenades, and other weapons.

 It took another century, or century and a half, before the Song government started to really worry about the secret of gunpowder falling into other countries’ hands.

-Increasingly, you could injure or kill your enemies from a greater distance, and war began to carry a steeper and steeper mortality rate.
-There is a direct line of descent from those alchemists’ attempts to live forever and the weapons of mass destruction that exist in the modern day.
+Increasingly, you could harm your enemies from a greater distance, and conflicts began to carry a steeper and steeper mortality rate.
+There is a direct line of descent from those alchemists’ attempts to live forever and the unfathomable arsenals that exist in the modern day.

 How’s that for irony?